Elementary Program (Grades 1-5)

-Our deep and varied curriculum includes age-appropriate, rigorous academic work, as well as rich artistic experiences that combine to make learning an adventure, not a chore.
+Our deep and varied curriculum includes age-appropriate rigorous academic work, and rich artistic experiences that combine to make learning an adventure, not a chore.
 In the classroom and in our natural surroundings, a classical education — science, math, social studies, humanities and the arts — is integrated and taught in an active and stimulating way.
 Students learn through stories and experiences that feed their senses, foster their creativity and lend a global perspective to their thinking.
 Everything from the introduction of the alphabet to the Pythagorean theorem is taught with depth and relevancy to our world.

 Grade 1